CIS-566-Fall-2023/final-project/README.md

 #### Introduction

 When walking around my neighborhood near the west end of campus, I always find myself admiring the facades of the townhouses.
-Although they all follow a similar structure, each has its own unique charm.
+Although they share a common structure, each has its own unique charm.

 During the Procedural Jellyfish assignment, I really enjoyed making a tool that lets artists tweak many parameters to achieve a desired result and also instantly generate random variations to quickly populate a scene.
-I think this sort of procedural tool would be perfect to generate townhouses, which are often needed in large numbers along a street and impractical to model individually.
+I believe a similar procedural tool would be ideal for generating townhouses, which are often needed in large numbers along a street and impractical to model individually.

 #### Goal